 Do you know how to use massage gun attachments?
 We will show you how in our article.

-We’ll tell you how to choose the right attachment, which ones you must have, and which ones belong to which body part.
+We’ll tell you how to choose the proper attachment, which ones you must have, and which massage attachmentfor which body part.
 If you stick around, you might also learn how Theragun attachments are radically different.
 Read on for more!

 TIP: For those looking for information on how massage gun heads are built, what materials manufacturers use, or how to take care of them, we have a dedicated post here.

-Since the attachment is the only part of the massage gun that comes in contact with the body (in a therapeutic way), its selection is crucial for an effective massage experience.
+Since massager heads are the only part of the massage gun that comes in contact with the body (in a therapeutic way), their selection is crucial for an effective massage experience.

 Here’s why:

-1. Massage gun attachments come in different shapes and sizes.
+Massage gun attachments come in different shapes and sizes.
 This is done to target specific muscle groups and tend to various muscular issues effectively.
 We will examine the most common ones we encounter in almost all massagers.
-We say “almost” because some guns lack the basic attachments.
-Hypervolt Go 2, for example, only has two hard plastic attachments.
+We say “almost” because some guns lack the basic massage heads.
+Hypervolt Go 2, for example, only has two hard plastic massage attachments.

-2. The correct attachment selection can optimize a massage gun’s effectiveness, speeding up the recovery time and alleviating muscle pain.
-A case in point is when we have had to drop some good massagers because they had terrible attachments.
+Selecting the correct massage attachment can optimize a massage gun’s effectiveness, thereby speeding up recovery time and alleviating muscle pain.
+A case in point is when we had to drop some good muscle massagers because they came with terrible massage gun accessories.
 Think of the Sharper Image massager, which only has hard plastic attachments.
-We just talked about Hypervolt Go 2, which only has the flat and bullet attachments, both of which are hard plastic.
+We just discussed the Hypervolt Go 2, which only comes with a flat and a massage gun bullet attachment, both of which are made of hard plastic.

-3. The right attachment selection also means no skin irritation (yes, it can happen – learn why and what to do here), customized massage intensity, or a less harmful experience.
+The proper massage attachment selection also means no skin irritation (yes, it can happen – learn why and what to do here), customized massage intensity, or a less harmful experience.

-So, which attachments should you choose for which body part?
+So, which massage gun attachments should you choose for which body part?
 Hang on; we’ll discuss it in a moment.

-Different shapes and sizes mean you get a different massage experience.
+Different massage gun attachments, shapes, and sizes provide a unique massage experience.

-In this article, we discuss how many attachments you really need.
+Which massage gun attachment to use?
+In this article, we have massage gun heads explained.
+We discuss how many attachments you really need.
 It’s 4-6 pieces.
 So here are the crucial ones to look out for, their main purposes, and some facts to know:

 This type is the most commonly used.
-If your massage gun included one already attached, it’s probably the ball attachment.
-As the name suggests, it’s round in shape.
+If your massage gun already includes one, it’s probably the ball attachment.
+As the name suggests, it’s round.

 Purpose